jac99/FootAndBall/README.md

 This will create a video with name given by *out_video* parameter with bounding boxes around the ball and players position.
 Detection confidence level (in 0..1 range) will be displayed above each bounding box.
-Exemplary videos with detection results on ISSIA-CNR Soccer dataset can ve downloaded here:
+Exemplary videos with detection results on ISSIA-CNR Soccer dataset can be downloaded here:
 [camera 5](images/results5.mp4)
 [camera 6](images/results6.mp4)
 .